-- 2.10.1 Appeals may only be lodged in relation to decisions made by a Head Teacher or Deputy Principal relating to a student's non-compliance with the requirements of the 'Sefton High School Assessment Policy'. - 2.10.2 Students cannot appeal against a mark awarded, in keeping with NSW Education Standards Authority procedures. - 2.10.3 Students must submit a completed 'Application to Appeal a Penalty in an Assessment Task' form to the relevant Head Teacher, including all supportive documentation, stating the basis on which they are appealing. - 2.10.4 An appeal against a 'Non-completion of course requirements' warning letter must be submitted to the relevant Head Teacher - 2.10.5 If appealing against the decision that the work submitted was generated by artificial intelligence, the onus is upon the student to prove that they have composed/created the work, evidence of which must be submitted to the Appeals Panel. - 2.10.6 All written appeals must be submitted within ten days of the date on the written notification of completion. - 2.10.7 Only appeals completed by the student, submitted using the 'Application to Appeal a Penalty in an Assessment Task' form will be considered. - 2.10.8 The 'Application to Appeal a Penalty in an Assessment Task' form can be accessed from a Deputy Principal.
+- 3.7.1 A student may lodge an appeal in relation to decisions made by a Head Teacher or Deputy Principal relating to a student's malpractice and/or non-compliance with the 'Sefton High School Assessment Policy'. - 3.7.2 Students must submit a completed appeals form to the relevant Head Teacher, including all supporting documentation, stating the basis on which they are appealing. - 3.7.3 An appeal against a non-completion warning letter warning letter must be submitted to the relevant Head Teacher. - 3.7.4 If appealing against the decision that the work submitted was generated by artificial intelligence, the onus is upon the student to prove that they have composed/created the work, evidence of which must be submitted to the Appeals Panel. - 3.7.5 All written appeals must be submitted within ten days of the date on the non-completion warning letter. - 3.7.6 Only appeals completed by the student, submitted using the appeals form will be considered. - 3.7.7 The appeals form can be accessed from a Deputy Principal. - 3.7.8 A student may lodge an appeal regarding their ranking in an HSC course once they have received this from the NESA. - 3.7.8.1 This should be notified to the relevant Deputy Principal in writing using an appeals form. - 3.7.8.2 A check will be made by the Deputy Principal with the Head Teacher to ascertain whether there is a reason for the perceived discrepancy. - 3.7.8.3 If there is no apparent reason, a review panel will be convened, and the process followed as for appeals in relation to assessment tasks. - 3.7.8.4 The outcome of the appeal will be notified to the student. - 3.7.9 All correctly submitted appeals will be considered by the Appeals Panel, consisting of 2 Deputy Principals and the relevant Head Teacher, who will determine if an appeal is upheld or dismissed. - 3.7.9 The decision of the Appeals Panel is final.

-3. Additional Information
+4. Additional Information

-3.1 The Student HSC Credential
+4.1 The student HSC credential

-- 3.1.1 If a student completed the HSC program, including course and assessment requirements, he/she will receive the Higher School Certificate.
-Typically, each course report contains: - 3.1.1.1 an assessment mark derived after moderation from the mark and ranking submitted by the school and produced in accordance with NESA requirements for the school-based assessment program - 3.1.1.2 an examination mark derived from the HSC external examination - 3.1.1.3 an HSC mark, which is the average of the moderated assessment mark and the examination mark - 3.1.1.4 a performance band, determined by the HSC mark.
+- 4.1.1 If a student completed the HSC program, including course and assessment task requirements, they will receive the High School Certificate.
+Typically, each course report contains: - 4.1.1.1 an assessment mark derived after moderation from the mark and rank submitted by the school and produced in accordance with NESA requirements for the school-based assessment program - 4.1.1.2 an examination mark derived from the HSC external examination - 4.1.1.3 an HSC mark, which is the average of the moderated assessment mark and the examination mark - 4.1.1.4 a performance band, determined by the HSC mark.

-3.2 Advice on Successful Completion of the HSC
+4.2 Advice on the successful completion of the HSC